php-telegram-bot/fluent-keyboard/README.md

 ```
 ![InlineKeyboard with multiline buttons](./docs/images/inlinekeyboards-multiline-buttons.png)

-It's up to you if you define your buttons inline like in these examples or you'd like to generate a whole row before and
+It's up to you if you define your buttons inline like in these examples or if you'd like to generate a whole row beforehand and
 pass the variable to the `row()` method.

 #### As Stack